Item date 28 September 2020

 Item date 14 August 2018

 It was reported that an excavator was used at around 1.30am Tuesday morning 14th August to smash the front of the Wych Hill Co-op store.
 We believe the ATM machine just inside was stolen.
 On the left is a picture taken later that morning showing the area cordened off and police present.
-On the right is a picture showing the store back in operaton the following day.

 Item date 21 March 2018